ShiranGlasser/cyanophages-project/README.md

+# Usage
+## Cloning The Code On Your Computer
+- Clone the code to your local environment by pasting this link:

+         yghu
+  into the 'Clone git repository' option on the code editor on your computer.

+## How To Install:
-How to install: open a terminal in this folder. run the command: pip install -r requirements.txt
+- Open a terminal in this folder.
+- run the command:

+          pip install -r requirements.txt

+## How To Run:
-How to run: open a terminal in this folder. rin main.py
+- Open a terminal in this folder. run main.py

-after this command' the data will be created under the folder 'data' and figure 1 will be shown
+- After this command' the data will be created under the folder 'data' there will be a folder named 'measures' for the Nc measure csv files.
+- The folder 'figures' will also be created and will contain figure1 from the arctical, and a folder for the measures figures.
+- The Nc calculation results will be presented on screen.